-- 4. Transfers to the plan Net transfers to the plan totaled \$10.8 million in 2022 and were related to the transfer of assets from the terminated U. S. Steel Tubular Services Savings Plan into the Plan on October 3, 2022.
-Net transfers to the plan totaled \$7 thousand in 2021 and were primarily related to voluntary direct plan transfers from the USS 401(k) Plan for USW-Represented Employees for employees who transferred from union positions to eligible non-represented positions. - 5.
-Employer-related investments Purchases and sales of Company common stock in accordance with provisions of the Plan are permitted under ERISA. - 6.
-Tax status The Internal Revenue Service (IRS) has determined and informed the Plan Sponsor by letter dated January 30, 2014, that the Plan, as amended and restated, including amendments through January 29, 2013, continues to qualify under §401(a) of the Internal Revenue Code (IRC) of 1986, as amended.
-The Plan has been amended subsequent to the amendments taken into account by the IRS in conjunction with its issuance of the January 30, 2014 determination letter.
+- 4. Employer-related investments Purchases and sales of Company common stock in accordance with provisions of the Plan are permitted under ERISA. - 5.
+Tax status The Internal Revenue Service (IRS) has determined and informed the Plan Sponsor by letter dated March 6, 2023 that the Plan, as amended and restated through April 1, 2022, continues to qualify under §401(a) of the Internal Revenue Code (IRC) of 1986, as amended.
+The Plan has been amended subsequent to the amendments taken into account by the IRS in conjunction with its issuance of the March 6, 2023 determination letter.
 The Plan Sponsor and Tax Counsel for the Plan believe the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC and therefore, believe that the Plan is qualified, and the related trust is tax-exempt under §501(a) of the IRC of 1986, as amended.